 Every single day of the year, winter and summer, one of the Hurtigruten fleet departs from Bergen for the far reaches of northern Norway.
 Travellers can join for the full 12 day trip, or take a shorter leg.

-The Classic Norwegian Coastal Voyage on one of the purpose built vessels of Hurtigruten is a journey like no other.
+The classic Norwegian Coastal Voyage on one of Hurtigruten's purpose-built vessels is a journey like no other.
 When you join this trip, you take a ringside seat to see the spectacular changing scenery of Norway and amazing wildlife as you travel to the Arctic Circle and beyond, as well as getting an interesting perspective on what life must be like for coastal communities perched at the edge of civilisation, dependent on the arrival of the ship for their very survival.

 Visiting Norway on Hurtigruten is a unique experience, quite different from taking a conventional cruise in the area.
 And you can take a shorter leg to combine your trip with time ashore - we particularly recommend the rail journeys from Tromso to Oslo and over the roof of Norway from Bergen to Oslo.

 Using the UN's Sustainable Development goals as a framework, Hurtigruten are committed to exploring the world as responsibly as possible.

 Their new build ships, MS Roald Amundsen and MS Fridtjof Nansen, are both hybrid-electric powered.
 The process of retrofitting their remaining ships to switch from traditional diesel to hybrid power has begun, with their eventual aim to be an emissions-free fleet.
 Ships travelling the Norwegian Coast will all be retrofitted with the capability for cold ironing by the end of 2021, which allows connection to shoreside power when in dock and significantly reduces emissions.